Castleconnell: History

 The ruins of the Castle of Connell (Caisleán Uí Chonaill or originally Caisleán Uí Chonaing), from which the name of the town derives, was built on a rock outcrop overlooking the bend of the river.
 It was destroyed in a siege by the army of General Ginkel, fighting in support of the Williamite Army of William of Orange at the end of the 17th century.
 A large chunk of the castle wall now lies approximately fifty feet from the castle, thrown clear by siege cannons.
 A footbridge over the Shannon – built during The Emergency (1939–45) by the Irish Army under Captain Carley Owens – connects counties Limerick and Clare.

 The nearby Mountshannon House was the home of John FitzGibbon, 1st Earl of Clare, who in the late 18th century was the Attorney-General for Ireland and subsequently Lord Chancellor of Ireland.
 FitzGibbon was opposed to relaxation of the penal laws and helped usher in the Acts of Union 1800, which resulted in the Irish parliament's abolition.
 The house where his descendants lived was burnt to the ground by the IRA in the 1920s.

 A number of 18th- and 19th-century buildings overlook the Shannon in Castleconnell.
 One of these, the former schoolhouse (built in 1867), was previously home to the Irish Harp Centre.
 Another, the former convent (built c.
 1790), is now the Castleoaks House Hotel.

 Fishing

-Castleconnell is known for its fishing – both coarse and game – and has been a fishing destination since at least the 19th century.
-The main catch was salmon and trout.
-The Shannon Inn, a local pub, has hosted fishing clientele over the years.
+Castleconnell is known for its coarse and game fishing, and it has been a fishing destination since at least the 19th century.
+The main catch is salmon and trout.
+The Kingfisher Lodge, a local pub, has hosted fishing clientele over the years.

-The Shannon Electricity Scheme and its Ardnacrusha dam at Parteen changed the fortunes of the Castleconnell in the 1930s when it reduced the flow of water south of the dam to approximately one sixth, dropping water levels along the Shannon.
+The Shannon Electricity Scheme and its Ardnacrusha dam at Parteen impacted Castleconnell in the 1930s when it reduced the flow of water south of the dam to approximately one sixth, dropping water levels along the Shannon.

 The engineers added a fish lift to the dam, allowing fish to be lifted in a water-filled container and thereby pass upstream to their traditional spawning beds.
 The river at Castleconnell is also known for its bird life, and particularly its swans, many of which are migratory Icelandic whooper swans wintering and breeding on the river.